Student Code of Conduct and Ethics

 - Proselytizing is not allowed.
 Groups, campus organizations, clubs and/or individuals cannot stop, intimidate, distribute literature and/or CDs/DVDs, or entreat others for the purpose of redemption, religious conversion and or persuasion.
 Persons from outside the university are not allowed to solicit within residence halls.
 The residence hall space is private

 The above policy is not construed to prohibit the membership drives and activities conducted by recognized Wittenberg University organizations.
-Permission for such activities is granted by the Dean of Students or Assistant Dean for Student Activities on a first-come, first-served basis.
+Permission for such activities is granted by the Dean of Students or designee on a first-come, first-served basis.

 Ohio law states that any organization conducting more than six sales per year must obtain a vendor’s license.

-- Student organizations may not uses university funds in support of partisan political activity including candidates for office or political party activity
+- Student organizations may not use university funds in support of partisan political activity including candidates for office or political party activity

 Guidelines for Advertising on Campus